 In what kinds of industry sector can I specialise in with a CTH programme?

 CTH is a specialist award body for the Hospitality, Tourism, Travel and Culinary sectors.
 We offer a range different kinds of courses at a range of different levels, from Level 2 practitioner up to Level 7 postgraduate.
-Our more theoretical strategic courses are grouped under Management programmes, while our more practically-based programmes are grouped under Career Skills programmes.
+Our more theoretical strategic courses are grouped under Management programmes, while our more practically-based programmes are grouped under Continuing Professional Development (Formerly, Career Skills) programmes.
 Take a look at the drop down menus under the heading 'Qualifications' on this website.

 How long do the courses last?